Last Updated on

-This ventilator brad is designed with neonatal patients in mind.
-While it offers life support for adults and children as well, this brand is great for babies in the NICU ward.
+This ventilator brand is designed with neonatal patients in mind.
+While it offers life support for adults and children, this brand is great for babies in the NICU ward.
 It has a patented 3 stage flow sensor that delivers gas in the precise concentration, volume, and pressure.

-- Has a 3 stage flow sensor for precise gas delivery
+- It has a 3 stage flow sensor for precise gas delivery

 - Monitors and displays patient parameters throughout

 - Encourages patient-ventilator synchrony

 - It is not as portable as other brands